This article was first published August 27, 2018, at sportingclassicsdaily.com and later in Volume 1, Issue 2 of Turkey Hunter Magazine.

 Sleep came swiftly that night, and with it a vision so vivid and visceral I’m still not sure I was dreaming.
 I was back at that private patch of ground, and as I approached the makeshift gallows from which the two birds hung, their heads swollen and engorged, each the color of a week old bruise, I thought I saw a ruffling of feathers.
-I passed it off as a trick of the north wind, but then a single opaque eye opened and I melted to the ground.
+I initially passed it off as a trick of the north wind, but when a single opaque eye opened, I melted to the ground.
 I had just calmed my breathing and corralled my heart rate, convinced that my eyes were playing tricks on me, when the jake began to speak.

 “I accepted the way of the world the moment I hatched,” the jake said with a faint lilt.
 “After all, what choice did I have?
 If I had to eat in order to survive, it only made sense that others would, too.
 Just as I pounced on unsuspecting prey for sustenance, so too did the predators that prowled my woods.
 Compared to the coyotes and bobcats I spent my short life evading, man was the least of my worries.
 A few weeks in the spring could be bothersome, certainly, but they weren’t a death sentence by any means.
 Life was a game to be played.
 Some would win.
 Others would lose.”